"If you could make God bleed, people would cease to believe in Him."

 Taking You with Me: Upon his defeat, Whiplash's armor's chestpiece begins blinking red, as do the ones on all the Hammer Drones.
 Granted, Tony and Rhodey get out in time but the ensuing explosions destroy most of Flushing Meadows.

-Territorial Smurfette: Subverted.
-Tony Stark expects this to happen with Pepper and the new aide Natalie, but the two of them actually get along fine.
+Territorial Smurfette: Tony Stark expects this to happen with Pepper and the new aide Natalie, but the two of them get along fine.
 Pepper takes it as a sign of Tony's arrogance that he'd assume another Love Triangle would form over him.

 That Poor Car: During the lead-in to the climactic battle, Iron Man swoops over a carpark and sets off a couple of alarms.
 Shortly afterwards, War Machine and a bunch of Hammer Drones, chasing him, set off the rest.

 Happy Hogan, of all people.
-After Ivan Vanko makes his grand Dynamic Entry during the race that Tony forces himself into, and is about to make his finishing blow on Tony, the bodyguard, in Tony's custom limo, comes out of nowhere, rams into Vanko full force, and manages to keep him effectively pinned against the chain-link fence for several minutes.
+After Ivan Vanko makes his grand Dynamic Entry during the race that Tony forces himself into, and is about to make his finishing blow on Tony, the bodyguard, in Tony's custom limo, comes out of nowhere, rams into Vanko full force, and keeps him effectively pinned against the chain-link fence for several minutes.
 He's shown to be decent in a fist fight but not on Black Widow's level.

 The Mk II goes from a flight test beta to the embodiment of More Dakka.
 As discussed by Rhodey, this was the point.

 Took a Level in Jerkass: Tony Stark allows the fame to get to his head again, and it screws him over worse than his playboy tendencies did in the first film.
-It's at least justified, however, in that he's dying, and doesn't know what to do about it.
+It's at least justified, in that he's dying, and doesn't know what to do about it.

 Transformation Is a Free Action: Ivan allows Tony to finish putting on his armor, despite having energy whips that could reach and kill him if he so inclined.
 Justified on two accounts: 1.)
 Ivan's legs were pinned between a wall and a car 2.) when he saw Tony putting on the suit, he decided he could do even better and show that Iron Man wasn't all that invincible.